 - Any benefit you would lose because of the divorce

-You need to divide your assets and consider any debts taken on during your divorce.
-Your financial documentation should state whether any debts are held individually or in your joint name.
-The court can consider if debts in one party’s name should be treated as joint debts, and therefore considered within your overall settlement.
+Your financial documentation should evidence any debts you and your partner have and whether they are held individually or in your joint names.
+The court can consider if debts in one party’s name should be treated as joint debts.

-You will need to decide who is responsible for other debts such as loans, credit cards and car finance.
-If you are unable to come to an agreement, the court can state which of you is responsible for the debt and may order the other to assist through maintenance payments.
+You will also need to decide who is responsible for other debts such as loans, credit cards and car finance after divorce.
+If you are unable to come to an agreement, the court can state which of you is responsible for the debt.
 The court is likely to consider any loans you took out during your marriage, such as loans for home improvements, as a joint responsibility.

 If your partner took out any debts during your marriage that are solely in their name, then you are not responsible to pay the debt.
 However, you could be held responsible if, for example, a loan has been taken out against the value of a house which is in joint names.
 Or, if you have joint debts and one of you stops the repayments, the other will be responsible for these repayments.
 Remember that if the loan repayments are discontinued, it could affect your credit rating.